jamiejpace/git_homework/thoughts.md

 1. Show up, communicate, and treat yourself like a professional
 2. Use tools to help manage your time effectively and ask for help when you need it.
+3. Calendaring
+4. Pomodoro technique